 The transition from sub-Poissonian [$g^{(2)}(0)<1$] to super-Poissonian [$g^{(2)}(0)>1$] light statistics can be better appreciated in Fig.~\ref{fig:thermo}(b), where the Mandel parameter $Q=\langle\hat{n}\rangle \left(g^{(2)}(0)-1\right)$ is presented.
 On the one hand, the parameter exhibits an almost-linear behaviour with the emitter number~$N$, which takes its origin in the scaling of the average photon number $\langle\hat{n}\rangle$.
-On the other hand, sub-Poissonian statistics are observed until a larger ion number when the saturation parameter is smaller: It is yet another manifestation that quantum light may be produced from large systems of emitters, provided that phase randomization mechanisms such as spontaneous emission are kept at a minimum.
+On the other hand, sub-Poissonian statistics are observed until a larger ion number when the saturation parameter is smaller: It is yet another manifestation that quantum light may be produced from mesoscopic systems of emitters, provided that phase randomization mechanisms such as spontaneous emission are kept at a minimum.

-{\em Discussion and prospects---}We have thus reported on the spatial modulation of the second-order photon autocorrelation function in chains of up to $18$ ions, with its extrema being anticorrelated with those of the intensity.
+{\em Discussion and prospects---}We have thus reported on the spatial modulation of the second-order photon autocorrelation function in mesoscopic chains of up to $18$ ions, with its extrema being anticorrelated with those of the intensity.
 This phenomenon stems from the interference of the coherent scattering from the weakly driven quantum emitters, as well as the absence of decoherence mechanism other than spontaneous emission, thanks in particular to the strong confinement provided by the ion trap.
+This interference-based modulation of the light statistics is thus different from the one obtained by frequency-filtering the light from single emitters~\cite{Hanschke2020,Phillips2020}, or by considering correlated atomic states~\cite{Pizzi2023}.
 We point out that while we reported antibunching and superbunching for a chain of $N=4$ ions, these features can in principle be achieved in systems of arbitrary size, provided that the driving power, and more precisely $sN$, is low enough.
-The competition between coherent scattering and spontaneous emission thus offers a mechanism to control the photon correlations even in large ensembles of quantum emitters, where a single sample provides access to a range of light statistics.
+The competition between coherent scattering and spontaneous emission thus offers a mechanism to control the photon correlations even in mesoscopic ensembles of quantum emitters, where a single sample provides access to a range of light statistics.